Where are you from and did art always play a big part in your life growing up?

 Tell us a little bit about you.
 Where did you study and what led you to the path you currently are on?

-I studied graphic design and advertising at the Portfolio Center in Atlanta in the 80’s and worked in that field until I moved to LA in the 90’s.
+I studied graphic design and advertising at the Portfolio Center in Atlanta and worked in that field until I moved to LA.
 In LA I became involved in fine art, photography and teaching art to children.
 I enrolled in a sculpture class and our first assignment was to make an assemblage using found objects.
 I found myself drawn to thrift stores and intuitively started collecting things that symbolized my Southern upbringing.
 For my project I combined discarded objects and fabric scraps into sort of a patchwork quilt style.
 This was the beginning of my use of vintage and recycled objects.

 What's your main focus currently and/or how would you describe your current design aesthetic?